chicio/chicio.github.io/_posts/2020-03-19-dependecy-injection-swift.md

 ---
 layout: post
-title: "How to: create your SUPER simple dependency injector framework in Swift"
+title: "How to: create your SUPER simple dependency injector container in Swift"
 description: "There are a lot of dependency injection framework in the open source swift world with really cool features like object graph, persistence etc. But what if all you need is a lightweight dependencies container?
-In this post I will show you how to create it by leveraging the Metatype Type, the Hashable protocol and the Equatable protocol."
+In this post I will show you how to create it by leveraging the Metatype Type, Generics, the Hashable protocol and the Equatable protocol."
 date: 2020-03-19
-image: /assets/images/posts/XXXXXXXXXXXXX
+image: /assets/images/posts/dp-container.jpg
 tags: [swift, ios, apple, mobile application development]
 comments: true
 math: false